JetSetIlly/Gopher2600/README.md

 In all instances, the directory, sub-directory and files will be created automatically as required.

-### Supercharger ROMs
+## Supercharger ROMs

-Gopher2600 can load from MP3, WAV recordings of supercharger tapes, in addition to supercharger BIN files.
+`Gopher2600` can load supercharger tapes from MP3 and WAV file, in addition to supercharger BIN files.

 A copy of the BIOS file must be present.
 The file should be named: